Specifications that control who can read and/or alter

 decision model that is simpler

-than that typically produced with MUA in that AHP does not require the
+than that typically produced with MUA.
+For example, many applications of AHP do not

 particularly well suited to group decision making since the group members

 do not need to be in agreement.
-Among AHP's outputs are measures of the
+As suggested above, among AHP's outputs are measures of the

 consistency in the input judgments, which can help participants reduce the